Rats. I’ve always hated rats. They are disgusting.

 At that moment it hit me.
 I’d heard this rumbling first when the rats appeared.

 Had it really been the rats who dug those tunnels?
 Or had the rats just used them to flee from those things?
 Was that why there had been none in my living room?
 Because that’s where the tunnel had ended?
-Had they just tried to get away from whatever was down below our town as possible?
+Had they just tried to get away from whatever was down below our town as fast as possible?

 My thoughts returned to the bloodied apartment, to the killed and missing people.
 Could it really have been the rats?